mappum/watt/README.md

 - Use `try`/`catch` to handle async errors
 - Pass sync/async errors to the callback automatically (reducing boilerplate), or with `throw`
 - Compatible with the Node callback convention, as well as Promises
-- Call your watt functions with callbacks, you don't have to change your API
+- `watt` functions can be called with callbacks, you don't have to change your API

 **Before `watt`:**